Interpersonal sensitivity, coping ways and automatic thoughts of nursing students before and after a cognitive-behavioral group counseling program

 HİÇDURMAZ D., Oz F.

-• Anahtar Kelimeler: Interpersonal sensitivity, Coping, Automatic thought, Cognitive-behavioral theory, Counseling, Nursing students, DEPRESSIVE SYMPTOMS, SELF-ESTEEM, THERAPY, INTERVENTION, STRATEGIES, EFFICACY, THINKING, TRIAL
+• Keywords: Interpersonal sensitivity, Coping, Automatic thought, Cognitive-behavioral theory, Counseling, Nursing students, DEPRESSIVE SYMPTOMS, SELF-ESTEEM, THERAPY, INTERVENTION, STRATEGIES, EFFICACY, THINKING, TRIAL

 Background: In order to provide optimal professional care to patients, nurses must possess a positive self-image and professional identity.
 High interpersonal sensitivity, coping problems and dysfunctional automatic thoughts can prevent nursing students to be self-confident and successful nurses.
 Helping nursing students experiencing interpersonal sensitivity problems via cognitive-behavioral counseling strategies can contribute to shape good nurses.